yesco/minisquel/README.md

 ## TODO:
 - LIKE/REGEXP
 - select *,tab.*
+- sql allows names to be quoted!
-- CREATEF FUNCTION Bigtable UDF:s - https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions
+- CREATE FUNCTION Bigtable UDF:s - https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions
 - val with altname/num/table.col
 - upper/lower-case for "sql"
 - where not/and/or...